evacchi/evacchi.github.io/content/posts/2025-11-01-the-return-of-language-oriented-programming.md

 ## Conclusions

-Over the years the pendulum swings back and forth, when it comes to domain-specific languages.
+Over the years the pendulum has swung back and forth, when it comes to domain-specific languages.
 In late 2000s and early 2010s there was an explosion of newer programming languages, and there was a lot of excitement around DSLs, including [Debasish Ghosh's classic "DSLs in Action"](https://www.manning.com/books/dsls-in-action)[^3].

-In this blog post we only explored the syntactic dimension of "token-efficiency": I invite you to explore more of this design space, including semantics; I, for one, will welcome more crazy DSL implementations!
+In recent years, there has been something of a “winter” in DSL design and development due to the high maintenance costs and the tooling expectations from end users.
+This blog post explored the syntactic dimension of "token-efficiency" in DSL design: I invite you to explore more of this space, including semantics; I, for one, will welcome more crazy DSL implementations!

-There has been something of a “winter” in DSL design and development due to the high maintenance costs and the tooling expectations from end users.
-I hope that in the avalanche of changes AI is bringing to our daily lives, it will also ignite a renewed wave of enthusiasm for language design.
+I hope that with the avalanche of changes AI is bringing to our daily lives, it will also ignite a renewed wave of enthusiasm for language design.

 If it won't, well, I know [I'll find a way](https://x.com/evacchi/status/1971956291913634265).